lmiller1990/design-pattenrns-for-vuejs/RENDER-FUNCTIONS.md

 const el = h('div', {}, [h(Tab), {}, ['Tab #1']])
 ```

-This can get diffcult to read quickly.
-The main strategy I use to work around this is creating a separate varaible for each VNode, and returning them all at the end of the `render` function (keep reading to see this in action).
+This can get difficult to read quickly.
+The main strategy I use to work around this is creating a separate variable for each `VNode`, and returning them all at the end of the `render` function (keep reading to see this in action).

-## Adding a dynmic class attribute
+## Adding a dynamic class attribute

 Now we have a better understanding of `h`, we can add some classes to the `<tab>` components.
 Each `<tab>` will have a `tab` class, and the active tab will have an `active` class.
 Update the `render` function: